 Mathematical models in Complex Systems Biology

-The general aim of this project is to deepen into the Biology-Mathematics interface, for which a selected set of relevant biological problems will be considered and predictive models and efficient mathematical tools will be developed to describe and quantify biological systems that present a high heterogeneity.
-Also, some of the problems that will be addressed in this project evidence a clear clinical relevance and, therefore, another goal will be to transfer several of the results achieved within the theoretical framework to the clinic.
+The general aim of this project was to deepen into the Biology-Mathematics interface, for which a selected set of relevant biological problems were considered and predictive models and efficient mathematical tools were developed to describe and quantify biological systems that present a high heterogeneity.
+Also, some of the problems that were addressed in this project evidenced a clear clinical relevance and, therefore, another goal was to transfer several of the results achieved within the theoretical framework to the clinic.

 Why Mathematics?